percona/proxysql-admin-tool/README.md

 If used with __--remove-all-servers__, then the server list for this configuration will be removed before running the update cluster function.

+If __--write-node__ is used with __--update-cluster__, then that node will be made the writer node (by giving it a larger weight), if the node is in the server list and is ONLINE.
+This should only be used if the mode is _singlewrite_.
 ```bash
 $ percona-scheduler-admin --config-file=config.toml --write-node=192.168.56.34:3306 --update-cluster
 No new nodes detected.